MDMA

 Typical Adulterants

 MDMA is one of the most adulterated drugs in the supply.
-The relevant probability is not just "what's mixed in" — it's whether it's even MDMA at all.
+The relevant probability is not just "what's mixed in" but whether it's even MDMA at all.

 | Adulterant | Est. probability | Why it matters |